magpylib/magpylib/docs/_pages/0_documentation.rst

 1. The **source module** includes a set of classes that represent physical sources of the magnetic field (e.g. permanent magnets).

-2. The **vector module** includes functions for performance computation of the magnetic field.
+2. The **vector module** includes functions for performance computation.

-3. The **math module** contains practical functions for working with angle-axis rotations and transformation to Euler angles.
+3. The **math module** contains practical functions for working with angle-axis rotations and transformation to and from Euler angle representation.

 4. The **Collection class** is used to group sources and for common manipulation.

-5. The **Sensor Class** represents a 3-axis magnetic field point-sensor.
+5. The **Sensor Class** represents a 3D magnetic sensor.

 6. The **displaySystem function** is used to create a graphical output of the system geometry.